j4w8n/supakit/README.md

 ### state

-This module depends on the `clients` module.

-Handles logic for Supabase's `onAuthStateChange()`. `state` fetches a "cookie" route, which is configurable, when the `SIGN_IN` and `SIGN_OUT` events fire.
-It optionally takes in a writable store (typed for Supabase's User type) or `null`, and a callback function which receives the Supabase `event` and `session` if you need to do additional work post-login/logout.
+Handles logic for Supabase's `onAuthStateChange()`. `state` fetches a "cookie" route when the `SIGN_IN` and `SIGN_OUT` events fire.
+It optionally takes in a writable store or `null`, and a callback function which receives the Supabase `event` and `session` if you need to do additional work post-login/logout.

 When you pass in Supakit's session store, the returned Supabase `session.user` info is available in the store immediately after login and logout.
 This is handy if you don't want to use SvelteKit's `invalidate()` or `invalidateAll()` methods.